 - Ensures safe and efficient functioning of the lab and pleasant work environment for self and others.

-- Requires willingness to learn techniques for handling chemicals and use of different instruments and data analysis software programs in the laboratory.
+- Requires willingness to learn techniques for handling chemicals and use of different instruments in the laboratory.

 - Responsible for maintaining laboratory animals and maintaining up-to-date animal inventory.

 - Maintains detailed written reports of experimental data and protocols.

 - Maintains lab work area and lab equipment, monitoring it daily to ensure the lab operates safely, is clean, and all equipment is in good working order; understands correct operation of all lab equipment, and follows written instructions/operations manuals.